MicrosoftDocs/visualstudio-docs/docs/vsto/configuring-a-computer-to-develop-office-solutions.md

 ---
 title: "Configure a computer to develop Office solutions"
-description: Learn how you can install a supported version of Visual Studio, the .NET Framework, and Microsoft Office so you can create VSTO Add-ins and customizations for Microsoft Office. ms.date: "02/02/2017" ms.topic: "conceptual"
+description: Install a supported version of Visual Studio, the .NET Framework, and Microsoft Office so you can create VSTO add-ins and customizations for Microsoft Office. ms.date: "02/02/2017" ms.topic: "conceptual"
 dev_langs: